egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/LoadingRelatedData.md

 ## Explicit Loading

-This way as the name says is doing explictly through the context using the `DbContext.Entry` method you pass the object that you already has in memory and you have two options:
+This way as the name says is done explicitly through the context using the `DbContext.Entry` method you pass the object that you already have in memory and you have two options:

 * Get a collection property like quotes